How to Speak to Someone Who Doesn't Know English: A Practical Guide for Workplace Communication

 Use Interpreters or Professional Translators

-While an interpreter may not always be necessary, they provide exceptional value in the case of long meetings.
-For example, you may use an interpreter for onboarding or training non-English speaking employees where there may be a lot of back and forth between employees and managers or trainers.
-These professionals are able to seamlessly convey the message and meaning from a source language (in this case, English) to a target language.
-With interpreters, you can feel confident that your employees with limited English speaking abilities understand exactly what you’re saying in real time.
+While an interpreter may not always be necessary, they provide exceptional value during lengthy meetings.
+For example, you might use an interpreter for onboarding or training non-English speaking employees where there's significant back-and-forth between employees and managers or trainers.
+These professionals seamlessly convey the message and meaning from a source language (in this case, English) to a target language.
+With interpreters, you can feel confident that your employees with limited English-speaking abilities understand exactly what you're saying in real time.

 While interpreters use spoken communication, translators work with the written word.
 Professional translators convert written documents, like employee handbooks or training manuals, from one language to another.
-One of the perks of using a professional translator is that they ensure that the true meaning and intent of the message is being conveyed, which is one solution to how to overcome language barriers in the workplace.
-Typically, businesses work with translators on a freelance or project basis, reserving these services for only the most important documents.
+One advantage of using a professional translator is that they ensure the true meaning and intent of the message is conveyed, which helps overcome language barriers in the workplace.
+Typically, businesses work with translators on a freelance or project basis, reserving these services for the most important documents.

 Use AI-Powered Translation Tools for Instant Communication